-Tell a story
+7. Tell a Story

 Remember, I mentioned that you need to relate to people’s experiences?
 That’s exactly what telling a story can help you with.
 Tell something that people can relate to or associate themselves with.
 People constantly search for any confirmation that other people experience issues similar to theirs and that there is a solution to their current drama.

 We all like lists.
-They organize information in a more digestible way and let us grasp a lot of information with minimum efforts.
+They organise information in a more digestible way and let us grasp a lot of information with minimum efforts.
 Such native advertising headlines prove to be straight to the point and drive curiosity inviting users to click, and thus engage them in wanting to know more.

-Don’t be afraid of negatives
+9. Don’t be Afraid of Negatives

 Well yes, people also tend to be quite negative.
 Why else do you think the majority of news is always about something bad happening?
-Tt attracts attention, that’s why.
+That attracts attention, that’s why.
 And attention is exactly what we need.

 Using words like “don’t,” “stop,” and “avoid” often works well because we all want to know if whatever it is we’re doing right now is actually wrong.